 An individual entitled to receive health insurance under COBRA, referred to as a "qualified beneficiary," is anyone currently covered by a group health plan offered by the employer.
-A "qualified beneficiary" is typically a former employee, employee's spouse or employee's dependent child.
+A qualified beneficiary is typically a former employee, employee's spouse or employee's dependent child.
 "Qualifying events" are specific events that would cause an individual to lose health coverage.

-"Qualifying events" for employees:
+The following are "qualifying events" for employees: